nicholasdille/dille.name/_posts/2015/2015-06-09-dfs-replication-chokes-on-temporary-file-attribute.md

 The following cmdlets implement setting and clearing the temporary file attribute:You can use any of the following commands to clear the temporary file attribute.
 Of course, settings works exactly the same way.

-  * Clear-TemporaryFileAttribute -Path .\badfile.txt
+* Clear temporary flag on one file: `Clear-TemporaryFileAttribute -Path .\badfile.txt`
-  * Clear-TemporaryFileAttribute -Path .\badfile.txt,.\badfile2.txt
+* Clear temporary flag on several files: `Clear-TemporaryFileAttribute -Path .\badfile.txt,.\badfile2.txt`
-  * Get-Item .\badfile*.txt | Clear-TemporaryFileAttribute
+* Clear temporary flag on one or more files from the pipe: `Get-Item .\badfile*.txt | Clear-TemporaryFileAttribute`

 HTH!